humanity-cash/local-currency-contracts/docs/Wallet.md

 ### `settle(string _txId, uint256 _value)` (external)

-Perform a settlement by returning cUSD token to the wallet contract
+Perform a settlement by returning token to the wallet contract